Introduction

 How to Do It: Choose a short clip from a TV show, podcast, or movie.
 Listen to a native speaker’s intonation and try to imitate it exactly.

-What to Focus On: Pay attention to the rise and fall of their voice and which words they emphasize.
+What to Focus On: Pay attention to the rise and fall of their voice and which words they emphasize and try to produce the same effect using intonation.

 Example: Practicing the line, “I’ll call you later, okay?” with the correct rising intonation on “okay.”